-The Bermuda Conference was the 'best ever' according to our Chair, Fiona Reynolds.
-And it underlined the diversity of the amazing organisations INTO brings together.
-Whilst at the same time showing that the things that concern us are basically the same.
+2019's Bermuda Conference was the 'best ever' according to our Chairman, Fiona Reynolds.
+It underlined the diversity of the organisations INTO brings together, whilst at the same time showing that the things that concern us are basically the same.

-Our next Conference will take place in Antwerp from 19-23 April 2021.
-The golden thread is partnership and networking.
-What can we learn from each other about working together?
+We will meet again at INTO Antwerp 2021, from 19-23 April 2021.
+The golden thread is working together for a sustainable future.
+What can we learn from each other about partnership-building and networking?
 What strategies can we share?
 How can we ensure that our organisations balance heritage, social and economic values?
-How do we build bridges between those values?

-One of the ways of strengthening what it means to be part of the INTO family, is reciprocal visiting.
+One of the ways we work as an INTO family is reciprocal visiting.
 Bilateral arrangements already exist between some INTO members.
-But in Bermuda, we agreed to extend this offer across as many organisations as possible.
+But in Bermuda, we agreed to extend this across as many organisations as possible.
 This will not only strengthen the idea of a global heritage collective.
 It will also provide a structure and means to simplify and standardise the reciprocal visiting offer.
-We are now asking eligible members to sign up, with the aim of launching the new programme in 2021.
+We are now asking eligible members to sign up, with the aim of launching the new initiative in 2021.